SAN2PC : a Spectrum Analyzer to PC interface

 Any terminal program can be used to receive and store RS232 data in a file.
 This file can be processed afterward, or simply read by any spreadsheet program: The spectrum can then be displayed on the PC screen and a copy printed if needed.

-SAN2PC has been tested on my HP141T analyzer, but I think it could be used with other models and brands, insofar as they have analog spectrum voltage and pen lift signal output connectors.
-Limited tests have been conducted on a Tektronix 2755P.
+SAN2PC has been tested on my HP141T analyzer, but could be used with other models and brands, insofar as they have analog spectrum voltage and pen lift signal output connectors.
+I have conducted some tests on a Tektronix 2755P and some builders of SAN2PC use it with different brands and models.

 - The picture below is a view of SAN2PC, easily standing on top of the HP141T : the W(aiting) and S(ampling) are LEDs showing activity of the interface, the N/C is a switch selecting Normal or Calibrate mode, and the red button on the right is the Start control (click on the pictures to enlarge).